 In one catastrophic year alone (2008), militants killed at least 54 people in a suicide bomb attack on Islamabad’s Marriott hotel, 71 people in the siege of the Taj Mahal and Oberoi hotels in Mumbai, 9 in a suicide attack on Peshawar’s Pearl Continental, and 7 in the bombings of Jakarta’s Ritz Carlton and Marriott.

-Most recently,2015 saw over 60 foreigners killed in hotel terror attacks in Sousse (Tunisia), Bamako (Mali) and El Arish (Egypt) to name a few; and 2016 opened with the stabbings of tourists in a hotel in Hurghada (Egypt).
+Most recently, 2015 saw over 60 foreigners killed in hotel terrorist attacks in Sousse (Tunisia), Bamako (Mali) and El Arish (Egypt) to name a few; and 2016 opened with the stabbings of tourists in a hotel in Hurghada (Egypt).

-Panoptic Solutions advisers have travelled the world, often to high-risk locations, and the following is a summary of their best advice on simple measures to take to enhance your personal hotel security.
+Panoptic Solutions advisers have travelled the world, often too high-risk locations, and the following is a summary of their best advice on simple measures to take to enhance your personal hotel security.

 Before your trip

 Know the environment into which you are travelling.
 It doesn’t occur to most people, but within just a 45-minute flight of Singapore or Hong Kong, you can be in a completely unfamiliar environment and one that poses hidden risks.
 Do your own research and, if necessary, seek specialist security advice on the country you are visiting in addition to the government travel advice available on the Internet.
 Panoptic Solutions offers advice on threat levels in each country and specific dangers to be aware of.

 If you are travelling on a business trip, check that your company has surveyed and assessed the location, including your hotel, and that the assessment is up to date.
 If they don’t have one, ask “why?”